(Note. This post originally published 1/23/2018 and updated 4/3/2023)

 Cardiovascular death rates thus may vary three-fold depending on what BP goal we choose.

-This marked variation in treatment recommendation highlights that they
+This marked variation in treatment recommendations highlights that they

 are not only an evaluation and interpretation of evidence in question, but also a judgment weighted by personal, regulatory, and organizational preferences that can vary from physician to physician within a country and across geographical regions.